XOS - US

 Reducing Plastic Waste Through Chemical Recycling

-When it comes to chemical recycling, there are three methods: mixing different plastics for fuel conversion, focusing on a single plastic type, and physically processing plastic materials to create new products.
+When it comes to recycling, there are three methods: mixing different plastics for fuel conversion, focusing on a single plastic type, and physically processing plastic materials to create new products.

 Let's explore these methods.